 Recently, a lawyer appearing before U.S. District Court Judge Mark Bennett in the Northern District of Iowa learned the perils of abusing the objection.
 In fact, the lawyer in question was sanctioned in a most unusual way.
 During trial in the matter of Security National Bank v.
 Abbott Laboratories, No. 11-cv-4017 (N.D.
 Iowa 2014), a product liability case arising out of an allegedly defective infant formula, Judge Bennett issued a sua sponte order for defense counsel to show cause as to why she should not be sanctioned for the “serious pattern of obstructive conduct” she displayed in defending depositions.
 Specifically, Judge Bennett questioned the lawyer’s use of hundreds of form objections with no apparent basis.
 Following trial, a supplemental order was entered, directing counsel to address three issues: 1) the excessive use of “form” objections; 2) numerous attempts to coach witnesses via objection; and 3) ubiquitous interruptions and attempts to clarify questions posed by opposing counsel.
 In reviewing the depositions at issue, Judge Bennett found that the lawyer’s form objections – often with no stated basis – were found on 50 percent of the transcript pages.
+To get a lawyer you can view here for more info.
 While he did not favor form objections with no stated basis, it was the result of the objections – witness coaching and excessive interruption – that drew Judge Bennett’s ire.
 The objections were said to be used to induce clarification from the deponent, and in many instances, actually coached the witness to give a particular, substantive answer.
 The attorney objected so many times that her name was found, on average, three times per page of deposition transcript.
 Based on the record, Judge Bennett found that:

 By interposing many unnecessary comments, clarifications, and objections, Counsel impeded, delayed, and frustrated the fair examination of witnesses during the depositions Counsel defended.